 Ah Tea… as it should be!

 It’s remained one of the most common & popular beverages the world over for thousands of years.
-From Asia to Native North America, the poorest paupers to the highest queens and kings, people of all classes have been experiencing its delicious taste and healing benefits throughout the ages.
-And no less so today; with the variety of types, flavours and ways of consuming it (pure, as a latte, iced, etc) people are enjoying tea as much now as ever… maybe even more so!
+From Asia to Native North America, the poorest paupers to the highest queens and king

 It’s so easy too: just take a few leaves and/or flowers, sometimes infused with fruit, cocoa or other essences, steep in water and voila!
-You have the perfect beverage that not only hydrates (depending on which you choose), it can often provide amazing health benefits.
+You have the perfect beverage that may not only provide hydration (depending on which you choose), it can often provide amazing health benefits.

 “What’s that?” you say – “Something I’m drinking every day is really that good for me?”
 You bet it is!

-Black, Oolong, Green and White teas all come from the same tea plant, Camellia sinensis.
+Black, oolong, green and white teas all come from the same tea plant, Camellia sinensis.
 The reason that green and white teas are so much more beneficial than black teas are on the health scale is that they are not fermented, which black tea is.
 Fermentation, while making a stronger cup of tea, removes much (but not all) of the antioxidant benefit.
 Green tea is simply dried tea leaves, while white tea is the dried buds, an even more delicate version with the same health properties.
 Oolong is partially fermented.
-Instead of the deep red-brown hue and intense flavour from black and oolong teas, green and white teas range from light green to yellow in colour and have a slightly astringent flavor close to the taste of the fresh leaf.
+Instead of the deep red-brown hue and intense flavour from black tea, green and white teas range from light green to yellow in colour and have a slightly astringent flavor close to the taste of the fresh leaf.

 And though most tea has at least some health benefit, the green (and white) teas are the ones that shine as the superstars of them all.
 Tea is absolutely loaded with flavenoids and polyphenols (plant antioxidants that halt, reverse and prevent oxidative damage to your cells – see my previous post on antioxidants for more info).
 They in fact have over 10x the amount found in fruits and vegetables!
 The most acclaimed antioxidant is a catechin (technically referred to as Epigallocatechin-3-Gallate, aka EGCG), which is responsible for most of the health benefits.
 Catechins are more powerful than vitamins C and E in halting oxidative damage to cells.